livestock3d/livestock.github.io/output/README.md

 * Development is where you create the content

 When you have cloned the repo; checkout the development branch.
-Create all your changes and call:
+Create all your changes and in the terminal call:

 > pelican content -o output -s pelicanconf.py

 Commit and push your changes.
-Then call:
+Then call in the terminal:

 > ghp-import -b master output